christophstrasen/WorldObserver/docs_internal/logbook.md

 - Removed legacy “debug causes highlighting” paths so probe visuals are driven exclusively by mod interest (no global toggles needed).
 - For zombies, prefer `IsoZombie:getCurrentSquare()` for square resolution (more stable than deriving from float coordinates), with coordinate/tile fallbacks for robustness.
 - Fixed a major correctness/perf bug in the zombie probe:
-  - The interest policy returns *numeric* effective knobs; treating them as `{desired=...}` bands caused `staleness/cooldown/radius` to collapse to 0, leading to constant sweeps and very high load.
+  - The interest policy returns *numeric* effective settings; treating them as `{desired=...}` bands caused `staleness/cooldown/radius` to collapse to 0, leading to constant sweeps and very high load.
   - After correcting this, the probe obeys staleness and cooldown again and the load dropped as expected.
 - Improved zombie record join ergonomics:
   - Added `tileX/tileY/tileZ` (integer) alongside float `x/y/z` so downstream joins can avoid fuzzy float comparisons.